titapo/ezy/doc/tutorial/07_result.md

 One illustrative use case of `result` type is factory functions.
 In the following example `Foo` cannot contain number greater than `20`.
-In some cases throwing an exception from the constructor may work, but in a lot of cases it is not acceptible nor desired.
+In some cases throwing an exception from the constructor may work, but in a lot of cases it is not acceptable nor desired.

 ```cpp